shyam01hunter/Anomaly-Mod-Hosting/README.md

 LethalLuck -Developer of Anomaly,
 Pure -Developer of Anomaly

-Due to Mass Reports the Server is now Private / Invite only.
-Thanks for understanding.
+The server is open for a bit. https://discord.gg/6DhAaSk